kubeshop/botkube-docs/docs/installation/slack/cloud-slack.md

 - A Botkube Cloud account with active subscription.

-You can try out the Botkube Cloud Slack App for free by creating an account in the [Botkube Web App](https://app.botkube.io) and starting a free trial.
-You will need an active subscription to continue using the Botkube Cloud Slack App after the trial period.
+  You can try out the Botkube Cloud Slack App for free by creating an account in the [Botkube Cloud app](https://app.botkube.io) and starting a free trial.

-:::warning
+:::note
-Once you downgrade your subscription to free, you will not be able to use Botkube commands whereas you will continue to receive notification from Slack.
+Once you downgrade your subscription to free, you will not be able to execute Botkube commands.
+However, you will still receive notifications from your clusters.
 :::

 ## Create a Botkube Cloud Instance with Cloud Slack